 - Local Server Administrator on all Web servers.

 - db_owner permission on the content database.

 Step 1: Open SharePoint 2010 Management Shell

-From the Start menu, select All Programs > Microsoft SharePoint 2010 Products > SharePoint 2010 Management Shell.
+Select All Programs > Microsoft SharePoint 2010 Products > SharePoint 2010 Management Shell from the Start menu.

 Add-SPSolution -LiteralPath <SolutionPath>

 - GACDeployment is the parameter that enables SharePoint 2010 to deploy the assemblies in the global assembly cache.